Mitigating Heterogeneous Token Overfitting in LLM Knowledge Editing: Conclusion

 We study HTO, a token-dependent overfitting in KE, and show how it degrades an edited LLM’s reasoning ability.
 Inspired by an in-depth analysis on its cause, we propose {\NAME}, which adaptively assigns each token a unique smoothed distribution for better control to mitigate HTO.
 Our solution enjoys several theoretical advantages, and achieves superior performance on diverse tasks.
-Encouraged by promising results, we plan to generalize our method on broader KE methods that involves more specialized losses.
+Encouraged by promising results, we plan to work on the following direction.
+First, we plan to generalize our method on broader KE methods that involves more specialized losses or free-form editing data.
+Second, we would like to explore unifying HTO and other types of KE overfiting, thereby providing a more universal solution.
+Finally, in this work we follow existing works~\citep{wang2024easyedit} and report averaged performance over different editing samples.
+We note that conducting multiple runs on each editing sample can further enhance the reliability. we advocate for and will follow this new practice in our next work.